harrylowkey/code2image/README.md

 ## Description

-This repo has been forked from [code2img](https://github.com/cyberpirate92/code2img)
+This repo has been rebuilt based on [code2img](https://github.com/cyberpirate92/code2img)

 ## Installation